Sruthika-hub-ux/custom-project/README.md

 -d '{"file_content": "<base64_encoded_content>", "file_name": "example.pdf"}'
 Replace <API_GATEWAY_ENDPOINT> and <base64_encoded_content> as necessary.

+## CHAT APPLICATION
+1.Frontend: React.js (for dynamic UI) and Tailwind CSS (for styling).
+Backend: Node.js (Express) for REST APIs and WebSocket server.
+Database: MongoDB (to store users and messages).
+Authentication: JSON Web Tokens (JWT).
+WebSocket Library: socket.io.

+2. Application Features
+User Sign-Up/Login:

+Users can register with their email and password.
+Login authenticates users and provides a JWT.
+Display Registered Users:

+3.Collapsible left menu listing all registered users.
+Indicates online/offline status in real-time using WebSockets.
+Chat Functionality:

+4.Logged-in users can select another user to initiate a chat.
+Messages between users are stored in the database and displayed in the chat interface.
+Retrieve and display old chat messages when a user opens a chat.
+WebSocket Integration:

+5.Use WebSocket for real-time messaging.
+User-Friendly Chat Interface:

+Responsive UI with chat bubbles, timestamps, and user avatars.
+Scrollable chat history.

+##Deploy
+**Backend:

+Use AWS EC2 or Heroku for deployment.
+Set up MongoDB Atlas for a cloud database.

+**Frontend:

+Deploy using Netlify or Vercel.

 ## Compatibility
 Tested on modern browsers like Chrome, Firefox, and Edge.